SlexAxton/yepnope.js/README.md

 that is tuned to the features of that user.
 All the performance win of conditional loading, and none of the latency problems of loading 100 things at once.

-** We have replaced this repo with a script that will help you load the correct conditional build and will only be taking issues and pull requests for this new script.**
+**We have replaced this repo with a script that will help you load the correct conditional build and will only be taking issues and pull requests for this new script.
+I retains many of the original functions and features as the original yepnope.
+However it no longer executes scripts in an order.
+If you're looking for something that specifically does that, you can use an old version of yepnope, or another in-order script loader like LABjs.**

+For these reasons, we're also not going to include yepnope in the next version of Modernizr as `Modernizr.load`.

 # yepnope.js